OHIOhackathon2014/SampleProject/README.md

 # Project Name

 Tell us a bit about your project.
 Go ahead and add your resume to your project repo, it will make it even easier to find.
-Use the format '\<FisrtInitial\>\<LastName\>Resume.pdf'
+Use the format `\<FisrtInitial\>\<LastName\>Resume.pdf`

 ## Team Members